Skip to main content

 • Sandbox isolation: Each analysis runs in a dedicated, short-lived sandbox per user/session.
 Sandboxes are destroyed after inactivity or the session ends.
 Code and sandbox files do not persist across sessions.

-• Glean retention defaults: By default, files are retained for up to 24 hours.
+• Glean retention defaults: Files are retained while the chat session is present in history.
 In rare cases, files flagged for abuse may be retained for up to 30 days to support auditing.
-This is consistent with OpenAI’s terms for modified abuse monitoring.
+This is consistent with OpenAI's terms for modified abuse monitoring.

 • Dedicated project: Glean creates a dedicated OpenAI project per customer on the Glean-billed key.
 Each project uses a project-scoped service account and API key, which enforces strict project-level isolation for chats and files and prevents cross-customer visibility.